ketchbrookanalytics/migrate/README.md

 `migrate` provides an easy way to calculate absolute or percentage migration within a credit portfolio.
-The above image shows a typical credit migration matrix using the *absolute* approach; each cell in the grid represent the total balance in the portfolio at 2020-06-30 that started at the Risk Rating represented on the left-hand vertical axis and ended (at 2020-09-30) at the Risk Rating represented on the upper horizontal axis of the matrix.
+The above image shows a typical credit migration matrix using the *absolute* approach; each cell in the grid represents the total balance in the portfolio at 2020-06-30 that started at the Risk Rating represented on the left-hand vertical axis and ended (at 2020-09-30) at the Risk Rating represented on the upper horizontal axis of the matrix.
 For example, $1.98M moved from a Risk